nicoanadt/klb-workshop/README.md

 # Kalbe AWS Analytics Workshop

+Welcome to the AWS Analytics Workshop.
+This workshop will go through multiple services of AWS to help you understand how AWS Analytics services can help you resolve your analytics needs.

 ## 1. Copy the sample data to your account

 ### 1.1 Allow S3 Access

+Open Amazon S3 console page.

 1. Create S3 bucket